 It is very important that you keep the School updated of any address or e-mail change.
 These forms of communication are generally used by our office.
 Please go into your application and make the necessary changes as well as ischool-apply [at] illinois.edu (e-mail) us any changes.

 A note about e-mail addresses: When supplying an e-mail address in your online application, it is best to use a personal e-mail address, such as Gmail, Hotmail, yahoo, etc. as using a work or educational institutional e-mail address can sometimes delay or prevent you from receiving communications from the School or the University of Illinois due to spam blocks set on those e-mail accounts.

 It is now required that all applicants upload their transcripts to their online applications.
 This can be an official or unofficial copy.
 Instructions on how to upload are within the online application.
 Official transcripts will not be needed until an official admission decision has been communicated.
 At that time, please have your official send directly to us at the address noted below.
 Generally, we do not need transcripts from community colleges unless you received a Board of Governors, Trustees or General Studies degree.
 In this case, those are needed.
-If you will be applying for the K-12 program, ALL transcripts will be needed.
+If you will be applying for the School Librarian Licensure program, ALL transcripts will be needed.